 A sales person has a number of filled orders to confirm to the customer but has left the office early.
 Not having access to a recorded line, the sales person contacts his office colleagues, who then contact the customer to confirm the transactions using recorded means.

 Business Conduct: Pre-Trade and Execution

+Market Participants importing gold into the EU must follow appropriate legislation

+A Market Participant who wishes to purchase gold and to import it into the EU must have strong management systems, must identify and assess risks in the supply chain, must manage those risks and ensure that supplying smelters/refiners are subject to an audit, and finally all importers must publicly report on their due diligence.
+It is worth noting that LBMA Good Delivery Refiners have to abide by these standards as part of their adherence to the LBMA Responsible Sourcing Programme.

 Market Participants should be clear about the capacities in which they act